Hiking the Eifelsteig: Discover Eifel National Park

 What Is the Best Season for the Eifelsteig?

-The seasons in the German Eifel are more or less the same as in the rest of Northwestern parts of Europe.
-That means nice summers, beautiful mild spring and autumn seasons when you're lucky and don't have too much rain, and wet and sometimes cold winters.
-So the best seasons for a hike on the Eifelsteig are spring, summer or autumn.
-Of course, you should dress better in spring and autumn than in summer.
+The seasons in the German Eifel are more or less the same as in the rest of Northwestern Europe.
+That means nice summers, beautiful mild spring and autumn seasons when you're lucky and avoid too much rain, and wet and sometimes cold winters.
+The best seasons for hiking the Eifelsteig are spring, summer or autumn.
+Of course, you should dress more warmly in spring and autumn than in summer.
 Although the Eifelsteig is not recommended during winter, there are nevertheless hikers who brave the Eifelsteig even then.
 With good preparation and a slightly larger packing list, the Eifelsteig in winter can be an unforgettable adventure.

 Where Can I Find an Eifelsteig Trail Map?